zopefoundation/www.zope.org/docs/developer/guidelines.rst

 - If your code is fixing a bug it should have unit tests that exercise the bug and pass with your fix.

+- "vendoring in" of third-party code is not allowed unless all contributors to that code have also signed a contributor agreement.

 .. _coding-standards: